kathesama/bck_node_mongo_clean_typescript/README.md

 > mongorestore  --authenticationDatabase admin -d cleanCode -u root -p pass12345

 # IMPORTANT:
-This project uses httponly cookie for refresh token security, for test that use this command:
+This project uses httponly cookie for refresh token security, for test it use this command:
 > chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security

 This is because chrome don't allow cookies on localhost by default.